harmony-one/x/progress/sergey-karasev.md

+2023-12-01 Fri: I am working on a bug in the server-side user whitelist checker.

 2023-11-30 Thu: I have started to explore how to perform fuzzing, but I couldn't find a testing fuzzing toolkit (the ones I found are over 4 years old), and I assume we will have to create our own tools.

 2023-11-29 Wed: I have [added snapshot tests for the GridButton](https://github.com/harmony-one/x/pull/286) component and updated the tests for the ProgressView component.